nerves-project/nerves/guides/introduction/getting-started.md

 [fantastic video](https://www.youtube.com/watch?v=-b5TPb_MwQE)
 to help walk-through the entire setup process.

-If you'd rather build your own firmware from scratch, make yourself at ease, you're in the right place, just keep scrolling...
+If you'd rather build your own firmware from scratch, make yourself at ease, you're in the right place.

 ## Burning your first firmware

-Let's get you setup and through your first `Hello World` moment.
+Let's get you set up and through your first `Hello World` moment.
 If you already have some experience with Nerves, you should skip this section and go straight to the core documentation.

 Before you start using Nerves, it is important that you follow the instructions from the [Installation Guide](installation.html).
 It will help you get your machine configured for running Nerves.
 Come back here when you're done!

-Back already?
-Let the fun begin...
 Let's create a new Nerves project.
 The `nerves.new` project generator can be called from anywhere and can take either an absolute path or a relative path.

 ``` bash